 Detachment 040 generally follows the Loyola Marymount academic calendar, which includes a fall semester that runs from late August to mid December and a spring semester that runs from mid January to early May.
-All of our training sessions take place on Fridays.
-Students attend AFROTC aerospace studies class(es) in the mornings, Leadership Laboratory in the early afternoon, and a physical fitness session immediately after.
-Mandatory activities typically end by 5:00 PM.
+All of our training sessions take place on Tuesdays.
+Students attend AFROTC aerospace studies class(es) in the afternoons, Leadership Laboratory in the evenings, and a physical fitness session immediately after.
+Mandatory activities typically last from 1400-1930.

 Aerospace Studies Classes

 You are required to complete 8 semesters of Aerospace Studies classes.
 During your first two years, the classes will be one credit hour per semester.
 During your second two years, the classes will be three credit hours per semester.
 A brief overview of each of the Aerospace Studies classes follows:

 - AS 100 Heritage and Values of the United States Air Force - A survey course designed to introduce students to the United States Air Force (USAF).
 Provides an overview of the basic characteristics, missions, and organization of the Air Force.

 - AS 200 Team & Leadership Fundamentals - Focuses on laying the foundation for teams and leadership.
 The topics include skills that will allow cadets to improve their leadership on a personal level and within a team.
 The courses will prepare cadets for their field training experience where they will be able to put the concepts learned into practice.
 The purpose is to instill a leadership mindset and to motivate sophomore students to transition from AFROTC cadet to AFROTC officer candidate.

 - AS 300 Leading People and Effective Communication - Teaches cadets advanced skills and knowledge in management and leadership.
 Special emphasis is placed on enhancing leadership skills and communication.
 Cadets have an opportunity to try out these leadership and management techniques in a supervised environment as juniors and seniors.